algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

 #### Interactions

 - **Eating Dots:**
-  - Small dots (pellets) are strategically placed throughout the maze.
+  - Small dots (pellets) are strategically nearly completely placed throughout the maze.
 When Pac-Man comes into contact with a dot, it is immediately consumed, and the player's score increases by 10 points.
 - **Power Pellets:**
   - There are four power pellets located at the corners of the maze.
 When Pac-Man consumes a power pellet, it gains the ability to eat ghosts for a limited duration of 10 seconds.
 - **Ghosts:**